 Selecting Drives for Your Drobo

 Drobo let’s you take advantage of mix and matched drives to maximize your storage capacity and minimize up front investment and costs over-time.
-This guide will help you select the right drive, allowing you to balance acquisition costs and performance requirements vs. capacity requirements.
+While the Drobo Mini utilizes small form factor 2.5” drives the rest of the Drobo products use the large form factor 3.5” drives.
+This guide will focus on the 3.5” drive and SSD technologies to help you select the right drives for your application, allowing you to balance acquisition costs and performance requirements versus capacity requirements.

 Which Drives Should I Use?

-- Configuration note for B1200i: if being used for running databases, or hosting virtual machines, then a minimum of six (6) hard drives and (3) SSDs is recommended.
+- Configuration note for B1200i: If being used for running databases, or hosting virtual machines, a minimum of six (6) hard drives and (3) SSDs is recommended.

 How Many Drives Should I Use?

 With only two drives in your array, Drobo will protect your data against a single drive failure.
-With a minimum of three drives, Drobo’s with five (5), eight (8), or twelve (12) drive bays have a user selectable option to protect against two simultaneous drive failures.
-Consult the on-line capacity calculator to determine how your choice of drive size, number of drives, and protection levels affect available capacity at: www.drobo.com/products/capacity-calculator.
+With a minimum of three drives, Drobo’s have a user selectable option to protect against two simultaneous drive failures.
+Consult the online capacity calculator to determine how the choice of drive size, number of drives, and protection levels affect available capacity at: drobo.com/products/capacity-calculator.